FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/contract_develop/c++_contract/use_precompiled.md

    Table table;
    string constant TABLE_NAME = "t_test";
    constructor () public{
        / / Create the t _ test table.
-The primary key of the table is id, and the other fields are name and age. string[] memory columnNames = new string[](2);
+The primary key of the table is id, and the other fields are name and age string[] memory columnNames = new string[](2);
        columnNames[0] = "name";
        columnNames[1] = "age";